MecaLab/Brainvisa-Diffuse/README.rst

 1. Locate where Dipy is installed
 2. Add this location to your `PYTHONPATH` environnement variable: export PYTHONPATH="your_dipy_location":$PYTHONPATH
-3. Resart Brainvisa and type the import code in the shell, it should work now.
+3. Restart Brainvisa and type the import code in the shell, it should work now.